mvillaloboz/open-source-cs-degree/README.md

-# The Open Source Computer Science Degree
+# The Open-Source Computer Science Degree

-The following document outlines free, online resources equivalent to a 1-year track Computer Science degree.
+Inspired by [The Open-Source Data Science Masters](https://github.com/datasciencemasters/go), this project aims to do the same for an undergraduate Computer Science degree.
+The following document outlines free, online courses from top schools like Harvard, Stanford and MIT.
+The focus is on the core Computer Science courses, liberal arts or "GenEd" courses have been omitted.
+The groupings by Term are meant to pace and structure the course according to a typical Computer Science track at a college or university.

 ### Term 1